-The Texas Electric Choice Plan (Texas electric restructuring law) provides for the Public Utility Commission of Texas (Texas Utility Commission) to conduct a "true-up" proceeding to determine our stranded costs and certain other costs resulting from the transition to a competitive retail electric market and to provide for our recovery of those costs.
+The Texas Electric Choice Plan (Texas electric restructuring law) provides for the Public Utility Commission of Texas (Texas Utility Commission) to conduct "true-up" proceeding to determine our stranded costs and certain other costs resulting from the transition to a competitive retail electric market and to provide for our recovery of those costs.
 In March 2004, we filed our stranded cost true-up application with the Texas Utility Commission.
 We had requested recovery of \$3.7 billion, excluding interest.
 In December 2004, the Texas Utility Commission issued its final order (True-Up Order) allowing us to recover a true-up balance of approximately \$2.3 billion, which included interest through August 31, 2004, and providing for adjustment of the amount to be recovered to include interest on the balance until recovery, the principal portion of additional excess mitigation credits returned to customers after August 31, 2004 and certain other matters.
-Both CenterPoint Houston and other parties filed appeals of the True-Up Order, and those appeals remain pending before a state district court in Travis County, Texas.
-The court held a hearing on the appeal in early August 2005, with a decision currently expected in the near future.
+We and other parties filed appeals of the True-Up Order to a district court in Travis County, Texas.
+That court held a hearing on the appeal in early August 2005, and on August 26, 2005, the court issued its final judgment on the various appeals.
+In its judgment, the court affirmed most aspects of the Texas Utility Commission's order, but reversed two of the Texas Utility Commission's rulings, which would have the effect of restoring approximately \$620 million, plus interest, of the \$1.7 billion the Texas Utility Commission had disallowed from our initial request.
+First, the court reversed the Texas Utility Commission's decision to prohibit us from recovering \$180million in credits through August 2004 that we were ordered to provide to retail electric providers as a result of a stranded cost estimate made by the Texas Utility Commission in 2000 that subsequently proved to be inaccurate.
+Second, the court reversed the Texas Utility Commission's disallowance of \$440 million in transition costs which are recoverable under the Texas Utility Commission's regulations.
+Additional credits of approximately \$30 million paid after August 2004 and interest would be added to these amounts.
+We and other parties appealed the district court decision to the 3rd Court of Appeals in Austin in September 2005.
+The parties have agreed to a briefing schedule whereby briefs will be filed by the parties on a schedule extending into February 2006.
+No amounts related to the court's judgment have been recorded in our consolidated financial statements.

 There are two ways for us to recover the true-up balance: by issuing transition bonds to securitize the amounts due and/or by implementing a competition transition charge (CTC).
-In March 2005, the Texas Utility Commission issued a financing order that authorized the issuance of transition bonds.
-Although it had been expected that approximately \$1.8 billion in transition bonds could be issued by mid-2005 under the terms of the financing order, several parties appealed the financing order and we were unable to issue the bonds during the pendency of the appeals.
-On August 4, 2005, the District Court affirmed the financing order.
-Texas law provides for any further appeals to be filed directly with the Texas Supreme Court within 15 days.
-If no appeals are taken from the order of the District Court, we expect to pursue issuance of the transition bonds in accordance with the financing order.
-We have filed an application with the Securities and Exchange Commission (SEC) for an order under the 1935 Act required in connection with the issuance of the bonds.
+In March 2005, the Texas Utility Commission issued a financing order that authorized the issuance of approximately \$1.8 billion of transition bonds.
+In August 2005, the same Travis County District Court considering the appeal of the True-Up Order affirmed the financing order in all respects.
+We expect to complete the issuance of transition bonds under that order in the fourth quarter of 2005, subject to, among other matters, market conditions and the completion of documentation and rating agency reviews.